Enhancing Interpretability in Deep Reinforcement Learning through Semantic Clustering: Introduction

-\item We conduct an in-depth exploration of the semantic clustering properties of DRL in video games.
-This investigation enhances our understanding of the black-box decision-making processes within DRL.
+\item We comprehensively explore the semantic clustering properties of DRL, advancing the understanding of the black-box decision-making processes.
+Unlike prior work that uses fixed-scene Atari games, we use Procgen \footnote{Detailed environment instructions are available \href{https://openai.com/blog/procgen-benchmark/}{here}, in Appendix A of~\citet{cobbe2019procgen}, and in the \href{https://github.com/openai/procgen}{repository}.} \citep{cobbe2019procgen}, which offers rich semantic diversity and dynamic, procedurally generated environments.

-\item We introduce a novel architecture that addresses the limitations in previous semantic analysis methods based on t-SNE, providing a more robust and effective approach for studying semantic properties in DRL.
+\item We introduce a novel end-to-end architecture that integrates feature dimensionality reduction with online clustering, overcoming the limitations of prior t-SNE-based analyses and providing a more stable, effective means to study semantic properties in DRL.

-\item Based on our experimental results, we present new methods for model and policy analysis.
-These approaches aid in comprehending the internal semantic distribution, understanding the hierarchical structure of policies, and identifying potential risks in DRL.
+\item We present new analysis methods to reveal the internal semantic structure, uncover the hierarchical organization of policies, and identify potential risks in DRL models. \end{itemize}